georg-braun/Personal-Website/README.md

 This website is a blog and project overview built with sveltekit.

-You can find more details in the posts:
+You can find more details in the posts "Sveltekit Blog: *":
 -  [http://georg-braun.de](http://georg-braun.de)
-- /sveltek
+- svelte-ui/src/routes/blog